AdobeDocs/cc-developer-platform-pages/src/pages/index.md

 ## Extend Adobe Creative Cloud apps

 Creative Cloud desktop apps offer APIs and SDKs that let you build connected workflows and enhance creative output.
-Write plugins and scripts that let teams and users tailor these industry-leading apps to their unique creative needs and collaborative processes.
+Write plugins and scripts that are easy to discover, install, and update.
+Give teams and individuals the power to tailor industry-leading creative apps to their unique creative needs and collaborative processes.
 [Browse the full list.](#api-list)

 - ![Photoshop](images/icons/ps-icon.png) [Photoshop](photoshop)
 - ![Adobe XD](images/icons/xd-icon.png) [Adobe XD](xd)